eazyliving/fyyd-api/README.md

 ## App registration

 First step is to register your app at fyyd.de.
-At the time of writing this documentation (2017-04-17), you have to be a registered developer at fyyd.
-This is not as a big deal as it might sound, but I'd like to know, who is using auth with the API and what happens.
-Just register an account at [fyyd.de](https://fyyd.de/user-new) and give me a short note that you'd like to use the API via [mail](#mailto:info@fyyd.de).

-When this is done, head to  [https://fyyd.de/dev/app/](https://fyyd.de/dev/app/) to create the app's registration at fyyd.
+To do that, head to  [https://fyyd.de/dev/app/](https://fyyd.de/dev/app/).

 You then create the credentials and maybe an accesstoken (which only works on app context, which is non existent at this time).